TL;DR

 - Entity recognition identifies mentions of specific staff, products, locations, and competitors within survey comments and maps them to structured data your team can filter and act on.

 - Role-based dashboards deliver different views to different teams.
 Support leaders see agent-level CSAT and theme patterns.
 Product teams see feature-level feedback trends.
 CX leadership sees the aggregate picture.
-Same data, tailored to each team's decisions.
+Same data, different lens for each team's decisions.

 - Closed-loop workflows connect analysis to action.
 Low scores or specific themes can auto-trigger alerts, create tasks, or route feedback to the right person through Slack, email, or your ticketing system.